 About Michelle morgan (Athr)

-I'm Michelle.
-I've been walking the path of healing and creativity for around twenty years.
-I have engaged in extensive training in person-centred approaches to healing, and maintain a personal creative practice which continues to nourish and enliven me.
+Hi, I'm Michelle and I use she/her pronouns.
+I'm a queer cis-woman, registered arts therapist, spiritual care practitioner, lecturer, multi-modal creative, and I've been walking the path of healing and creativity for around twenty-five years.
+I have lived experience of premenstrual dysphoric disorder (PMDD), endometriosis, depression and anxiety.
+I have engaged in extensive training in person-centred approaches to therapy, and maintain a personal creative practice which continues to nourish and enliven me.

 Since my early twenties, I've run businesses offering wholistic massage therapy, community singing facilitation, and individual and group art therapy, providing services in community health, aged care, hospital and community settings with people from all walks of life.
-I've also worked in research and project roles in the area of spiritual care, and currently work as a spiritual care practitioner in two major Melbourne hospitals.
+I've also worked in research and project roles in the area of spiritual care, and currently work as a spiritual care practitioner in a major Melbourne hospital.

-I live from core values of integrity, service, creativity and compassion.
+I live from core values of integrity, service, emergence, creativity and compassion.

 You're welcome to give me a call to chat about how I can best support you.

 Since my early twenties, I've run businesses offering wholistic massage therapy, community singing facilitation, and individual and group art therapy, providing services in community health, aged care, hospital and community settings with people from all walks of life.
-I've also worked in research and project roles in the area of spiritual care, and currently work as a spiritual care practitioner in two major Melbourne hospitals.
+I've also worked in research and project roles in the area of spiritual care, and currently work as a spiritual care practitioner in a major Melbourne hospital.

-I live from core values of integrity, service, creativity and compassion.
+I live from core values of integrity, service, emergence, creativity and compassion.

 You're welcome to give me a call to chat about how I can best support you.